yarnpkg/berry/packages/gatsby/content/advanced/lexicon.md

 ### Plugin

 Plugins are a new concept introduced in Yarn 2+.
-Through the use of plugins Yarn can be extended and made even more powerful - whether it's through the addition of new <abbr>resolvers</abbr>, <abbr>fetchers</abbr>, or <abbr>linkers</abbr>.
+Through the use of plugins, Yarn can be extended and made even more powerful - whether it's through the addition of new <abbr>resolvers</abbr>, <abbr>fetchers</abbr>, or <abbr>linkers</abbr>.

 See also: [Plugins](/features/plugins)
 See also: the [`Plugin` interface](https://github.com/yarnpkg/berry/blob/master/packages/yarnpkg-core/sources/Plugin.ts#L67)